SonicOnSonic/SonicOnSonic.github.io/_posts/2025-06-06-learn-your-essency.md

 {: .box-error}
-# FAQ
+# FAQs

 {: .box-warning}
-If you are profitable algo trader why bother to earn from a coin, why you just don't use it for yourself?
+1- If you are profitable algo trader why bother to earn from a coin, why you just don't use it for yourself?

 {: .box-success}
 I do use a lot of different bots for myself for a lot of different markets.
 Just wanted make a difference.
 Since, I use algorithms to trade and don't execute my trades by myself, I had plenty of free time.
 Decided to level up memecoins, and enjoy with $S community.
 As I previously mentioned about terrarium experiment.
 Wanted to do one and just have fun